epfl-lara/stainless/README.md

 ## Build and Use

 To start quickly, install a JVM and use a [recent release](https://github.com/epfl-lara/stainless/releases).
 To build the project, run `sbt universal:stage`.
-If all goes well, scripts are generated for Scala 3 and Scala 2 versions of the front end:
+If all goes well, scripts are generated for the front end:
-  * `frontends/scalac/target/universal/stage/bin/stainless-scalac`
   * `frontends/dotty/target/universal/stage/bin/stainless-dotty`

 Use one of these scripts as you would use `scalac` to compile Scala files.
 The default behavior of Stainless is to formally verify files, instead of generating JVM class files.
 See [frontends/benchmarks/verification/valid/](frontends/benchmarks/verification/valid/) and related directories for some benchmarks and
 [bolts repository](https://github.com/epfl-lara/bolts/) for a larger collection.
 More information is available in the documentation links.